masve123/Arctic-dashboard/README.md

 Default build output directory: /dist

 This command will generate a dist as build folder in the root of your template that you can upload to your server.

+For this repository, we have added a github action to automatically build the production version and deploy it to the EC2 instance.
+The page is now available at [https://cloud.arcticinstruments.com](https://cloud.arcticinstruments.com)